LaneSawyerT/charlixcx-merch/README.md

 -   Confirmation email on registration and on successful purchase.

+-   Users can click on the heart button and it will be saved to their profile as news posts they loved so they can go back to them.

    #### Features to implement in the future

 -  Add a wishlist on users profile that the can add products to.